akhilesh-bayer/cmake-pybind11/README.md

 You'll need:

 * "CMake >= 3.18".
-* "Python >= 3.6" and python module 'pip' (ed "setuptools" and "wheel" will be auto installed on demand).
+* "Python >= 3.6" and python module 'pip' (setuptools and wheel will be auto installed on demand).
 * "Pybind11 >= 2.10".

+For modern PEP 621 compliant builds (optional but recommended):
+* `python -m pip install build` for using `python -m build`

 ## Codemap